lukew244/viewer/README.md

 http-server
 jasmine-node spec/featureSpec.js
 ```
 On pressing the generate request button, a JSON with authentication details is created (src/generateJSON.js); the logic of sending the request and processing the response is contained in src/app.js.
+The response is displayed along with the status code of the request (0 if the server cannot be reached).

 ## Backend - Ruby Sinatra, RSpec